 Our Git, Subversion and Maven repositories weren’t impacted by the AWSoutage: those services are relatively “static” (i.e. they don’t require much elasticity from the underlying IaaS), hence didn’t require many calls to the AWSAPI (which was down, for the most part), so those services went through nicely.No repository data was lost.

 Concerning our Jenkins as a Service offering, it is being split in multiple zones.
-For customers that had their master hosted on the impacted zone, we would have restarted those instances on another zone, but, as discussed above, the AWS API was unable to serve the required requests for any of the other zones (not just the impacted one), and prevented us from doing that migration.
-For the Jenkins masters that were not hosted in the impacted zone, some builds were slower to start, since we couldn’t start any new build machines in any of the 4 zones (again, while only one zone was impacted, the API went down on all 4 zones).
+For customers that had their controller hosted on the impacted zone, we would have restarted those instances on another zone, but, as discussed above, the AWS API was unable to serve the required requests for any of the other zones (not just the impacted one), and prevented us from doing that migration.
+For the Jenkins controllers that were not hosted in the impacted zone, some builds were slower to start, since we couldn’t start any new build machines in any of the 4 zones (again, while only one zone was impacted, the API went down on all 4 zones).
 In the last few months, we have worked to highly reduce our dependency on the AWS API for our Jenkins as a Service offering, this effort helped us to not be too sensitive to the outage despite AWS API not being functional.
 No Jenkins data was lost.

 On our PaaS deployment platform, customers that happened to run on the impacted zone and who hadn’t set their application as “highly available” within CloudBees may have had their instance impacted.
 Free applications were most vulnerable to downtime since those are not clustered.
 Customers who were operating under an HA setup were able to keep running throughout the outage.
 However, since AWS’ API was dead for all 4 zones, we weren’t able to restart new nodes in a healthy zone to bring the cluster back to its cruising size.
 Customers running in Europe or another data center (HP, etc.) weren’t impacted at all by the AWS outage: CloudBees core PaaS servers, which are fully HA, remained up and running at all time [*].
 It is worth noting that CloudBees is not only able to replicate applications amongst multiple zones, but also amongst multiple regions, which offers a very high level of availability.
 No application data was lost.

 Concerning the CloudBees’ MySQL service, customers who had standalone MySQL instances running on the impacted zone couldn’t access their data anymore (but the application accessing it was probably impacted, as well).
-Customers who had opted for the CloudBees clustered database offering and who had their master node in the impacted zone were impacted and couldn’t write/update data (we needed to have access to a working EBS API to perform the switch).
-Clustered customers with their master in another zone weren’t impacted.
+Customers who had opted for the CloudBees clustered database offering and who had their controller node in the impacted zone were impacted and couldn’t write/update data (we needed to have access to a working EBS API to perform the switch).
+Clustered customers with their controller in another zone weren’t impacted.
 Last but not least, customers with a database running in a healthy zone weren’t impacted by this outage.
 No databases were lost.

 We are constantly working to improve our resilience to IaaSoutages.
 As a result, the customers who opted for CloudBees’HA features didn’t suffer from AWS’srecent outage.
 If anything, this outage should remind our customers that they can decide, on an application by application basis, what type of SLA they want by selecting an appropriate service level, already offered by CloudBeesto deliver high availability.